junasia/CinemaApp/README.md

 # Cinema App
-This app allow to book see films which are being played in cinemas, read more about them as well as book seats.
-Reservation confirmation is sent to provided email.
+This app allow to check which films are being played in cinemas, read more about them as well as book seats.

 ## Table of Contents
 - [NPM packages and versions](#npm-packages-and-versions)